 Dispatchers receive emergency and non-emergency calls, record significant information, and take appropriate action.
 They ensure that the calls are routed correctly to drivers and emergency crews in a timely manner.
 A dispatcher must have excellent communication skills, remain calm under stressful emergency situations, be able to think clearly, and quickly take action with little supervision.
-The ability to multitask is also important.
+Due to the nature of the role, the ability to multitask is crucial.

 Dispatchers engage various parties and need to guarantee the accurate transmission of information.
 They should be able to prioritize calls according to urgency and importance.
 They may use radios, phones, or computers to transmit messages and direct vehicles to appropriate locations.
 They coordinate with drivers in the field, providing directions, changes in traffic, obstacles in the path, and weather conditions.
-They must be proficient with computers, have good knowledge of procedures, especially in emergencies, sound judgment, and must be critical thinkers.
+They must be proficient with computers, have strong knowledge of relevant procedures, sound judgment, and must be critical thinkers.
 They need good people skills to build trust and good working relationships with their drivers.

 Under immediate direction, the Dispatcher provides timely response to customer inquiries up to and including pick-ups, schedules, product orders, and all other aspects of a customer’s needs.
 Dispatches vehicles on a pre-set route for each driver daily in the interest of efficient customer service.

 Key job activities

 - Assist Customer Service with customer requests (SFDC cases), route changes, rescheduling for pickups/missed stops, etc.